 Sinus & Cold D Side Effects

-Generic Name: naproxen / pseudoephedrine
+Generic name: naproxen / pseudoephedrine

-Applies to naproxen / pseudoephedrine: tablets
+Applies to naproxen / pseudoephedrine: oral tablet extended release.

 For Healthcare Professionals

 Applies to naproxen/pseudoephedrine: oral tablet extended release.

 The manufacturer has not provided adverse event information.[Ref]

 More about Sinus & Cold D (naproxen / pseudoephedrine)

 - Dosage information